Semi-Supervised Ordinal Regression Based on Empirical Risk Minimization: Proposed Framework

-It is worth noting that our risk~\eqref{eq:convex-sum} is equivalent to the ordinary surrogate risk in Eq.~\eqref{eq:task-sur-risk}.
+\end{theorem} Theorem~\ref{thm:ssl-cvx-surrogate-risk} directly follows from Lemma~\ref{thm:ssl-or-surrogate-risk}.
+It is worth noting that our risk~\eqref{eq:convex-sum} is equivalent to the ordinary surrogate risk in~\eqref{eq:task-sur-risk}.
 Therefore, the theory of the Fisher-consistency of surrogate losses and excess risk bounds in the ordinary ordinal regression~\citep{pedregosa:consistency} are directly applicable to our framework, which will be discussed in the next section.

-\textbf{Roles of Unlabeled Data:} The proposed risk does not use geometric information of unlabeled data; thus, it is applicable even when a specific geometric assumption does not hold.
-An important question to be answered is, "\emph{how does unlabeled data help us obtain a good ordinal regressor?}" In the training phase, by introducing unlabeled data, we can expect that the variance of the empirical risk is decreased, resulting in more accurate risk estimation.
+\textbf{Roles of Unlabeled Data.} The proposed risk does not use geometric information of unlabeled data; thus, it is applicable even when a specific geometric assumption does not hold.
+Then, an important question to be answered is, "\emph{how does unlabeled data help us obtain a good ordinal regressor?}" In the training phase, by introducing unlabeled data, we can expect that the variance of the empirical risk is decreased, resulting in more accurate risk estimation.
 Also, in the validation phase, the variance of the validation risk estimator is reduced, helping us to select good hyper-parameters.

 The removed class $k$ can be determined arbitrarily as shown in Lemma~\ref{thm:ssl-or-surrogate-risk}, and the performance can be depending on the choice of $k$.
-We will investigate strategies to select the class $k$ in Section~\ref{subsec:what-class-to-pick-out} based on the theory discussed in the next Section.
+We will investigate strategies to select the class $k$ in Section~\ref{subsec:what-class-to-pick-out} based on the theory discussed in the next section.